Turning the “Pay for Success” Promise into Performance

 Estimating Costs and Measuring Savings

 Knowledgeable partners with a good understanding of social problems, social programs, and government systems are necessary for successfully negotiating any Social Impact Bond deal, but an essential prerequisite is a term sheet built upon reliable cost data.
-To estimate recidivism savings, for instance, governments must first know how much a jail bed actually costs — both in terms of daily operating costs and quasi-fixed costs — yet many corrections agencies do not have this data.
-New York City did: the marginal cost of a day at Rikers Island was $4,600.
-But that figure shot up to $28,000 per day once 100 beds were closed, a number representing the shutting down of an entire housing unit.
+To estimate recidivism savings, for instance, governments must first know how much a jail bed actually costs — both in terms of annual operating costs and quasi-fixed costs — yet many corrections agencies do not have this data.
+New York City did: the marginal cost of a year at Rikers Island was $4,600.
+But that figure shot up to $28,000 per year once 100 beds were closed, a number representing the shutting down of an entire housing unit.
 In the Rikers Island Social Impact Bond, government savings and investor profits are driven by reductions in recidivism that exceed this 100-bed threshold.
 Achieving savings in multiples of 100 requires serving large numbers of teenage inmates each year over several years.

 While recidivism rates are relatively simple to measure, many factors can influence whether recidivism rates rise or fall: an unusually strong or weak economy, a change in policing tactics (for instance, a modification of “stop and frisk” policies), or a change in court practices, since most of these young people are awaiting trial and unable to make bail.
 To reliably know whether any subsequent change in recidivism was due to ABLE’s cognitive behavioral therapy sessions or to one of these external factors, measuring the program’s effects required a sophisticated quasi-experimental research design that could compare the recidivism rates of ABLE participants with those of a like group not eligible for ABLE — a challenging task assumed by the Vera Institute for Justice.
 Without a strong design, investors might be repaid when the City received no savings at all or, conversely, investors might lose even though the City gained, since errors in understanding the program’s effects could work in either direction.